 What is Concurrent H1B?

-Concurrent H1B means that an H-1B non-immigrant worker may be employed by several employers concurrently (at the same time).
+Concurrent H1B means that an H-1B worker is employed by one or more employers at the same time.

 This essentially means that USCIS allows you to work on multiple jobs if you have approved ‘CONCURRENT‘ H1Bs.

-A Software Engineer working with Employer A’s H1B full time can also work as system consultant for employer B.
+A Software Engineer working with Employer A’s H1B full-time can also work as a system consultant for Employer B.

-The expertise have to be proved with same level of documentation as used for primary H1B application.
+The expertise has to be proved with the same level of documentation as used for the primary H1B application.

-The second employment also should be eligible on H1B visa parameters as set by USCIS.
+The second employment also should be eligible for an H1B visa’s specialty occupation criteria.

 As an individual, you cannot apply it directly with USCIS.

-Primary H1B with full time employment should be mentioned on DS 160 form for visa stamping.
+You should mention the primary H1B with full-time employment on DS 160 form for visa stamping.

-You can start working for the second employer once the H-1B petition is filed with and received by USCIS.
+You can start working for the second employer on the USCIS receipt.

 There is no need to wait for USCIS approval.